We Help Individuals Nationwide With SSI and SSDI Eligibility

 SSI and SSDI: Distinct Programs Providing Financial Support for Individuals With Disabilities

 It’s easy to confuse SSI and SSDI, as the acronyms are similar, they’re both administered by the SSA, and both provide financial assistance to people who are unable to work because of severe disability.
 Additionally, to qualify for either program, your medically determinable impairment must have lasted—or be expected to last—for at least 12 months or cause death.
-But despite all their similarities, the two programs have fundamental differences.
+But despite all their similarities, the SSI and SSDI have fundamental differences.

 SSI: Supplemental Security Income